ietf/tao/Tao.md

 first time can expose issues that IETF and WG regulars may have completely missed, which is why the discussion is open to everyone.

-Finally, the draft is given to the RFC Publication Center (RPC), and prepared for publication.
+Finally, the draft is given to the RFC Production Center (RPC), and prepared for publication.
 There might be other changes required, including  reviews by IANA for registrations and the like.
 The most common item you'll hear about this is *AUTH48* state, which means the document is in the final stages of